The Space in Interior Design

 The grid can be used to organize all components of a design composition.
 It can be also used to create order and separation between zones within a room.
 It is the underlaying matrix that provides order and is the visual glue that holds all components together.

 The grid can also be seen as a design element.
 Horizontal lines can be accentuated in floor lamps, drapes, and other vertical design elements.
 Vertical lines can be design elements such as floating shelves or baseboard, molding or even stripes in textiles and furniture.

-But flow is not just about moving it is also about harmony, balance, and mood.
+Flow is not just about moving it is also about harmony, balance, and mood.
 How does it feel, look, smell and sound while you move around?

 Flow is also about changing views of adjacent rooms.
 How does each room‘s decoration relate to other spaces and to the house as a whole and the expression, style personality intended?

-Once you defined how you want to live (Function) in the house and how to organize rooms, zones and the flow between (Space) it is time for the third essential of great sustainable interior design: Sustainability.
+Once you defined how you want to live (Function) in the house and how to organize rooms, zones and the flow between (Space), it is time for the third essential of great sustainable interior design: Sustainability.

 Read the next post in the miniseries here: Sustainability as Part of the Design Process.